sahol09/CMPN202-Operating-Systems-Coursework/Weekly-Journal/Week3.md

-#  Week 3 – Performance Testing & Monitoring
+# Week 3 – Performance Testing & Monitoring (Phase 3)

 ---

 ## 1. Introduction

-Week 3 focused on evaluating the performance of the Linux server through real-time monitoring and detailed resource analysis.
+Week 3 focused on selecting representative workloads and evaluating the performance of the Linux server through controlled testing and real-time monitoring.
-Rather than configuring new services, the objective was to understand how the operating system behaves under normal conditions and how system resources such as CPU, memory, and storage are utilised.

-Performance testing is essential for detecting bottlenecks, ensuring stability, and preparing the system for future optimisation and security hardening.
+The objective was to establish a performance baseline that supports future optimisation and security hardening decisions.

 ---